SoK: A Taxonomy for Critical Analysis of Consensus Mechanisms in Consortium Blockchain: Building Blocks

-The second way of classifying consensus algorithms is by the design principle of fault tolerance.
-Nodes can suffer from non-Byzantine error (Crash Fault), which is exemplified by situations where the node fails to respond.
-Alternatively, nodes can forge or tamper with the information and respond maliciously, causing Byzantine errors (Byzantine Fault).
+Alternatively, nodes can forge or tamper with the information and respond maliciously, causing Byzantine Fault.
 Thus, consensus algorithms may be classified as being designed for Crash Fault Tolerance (CFT) or Byzantine Fault Tolerance (BFT).
-It is important to note that this classification method only focuses on the original design principle; most BFT-based consensus algorithms can tolerate either crash fault or Byzantine fault.
-Since the design principle of algorithms in the previous proof-based family is very different from fault tolerance, those proof-based families will be excluded in this classification.
+This classification method only focuses on the original design principle.
+Most BFT-based consensus algorithms can tolerate either crash fault or Byzantine fault.
+Since the design principle of algorithms in the previous proof-based family is different from fault tolerance, those proof-based families will be excluded from this classification.
+Paxos \cite{Paxos_paper}, Raft \cite{Raft_paper}, and Zab \cite{Junqueira_Reed_Serafini_2011} belong to the category of CFT-based consensus algorithms.
+A number of variants of PBFT \cite{Pbft_paper} algorithms, such as RBFT \cite{Rbft_paper}, SBFT \cite{Gueta_Abraham_Grossman_Malkhi_Pinkas_Reiter_Seredinschi_Tamir_Tomescu_2019}, BFT-SMART \cite{Bftsmart_paper}, DBFT \cite{dbft_paper}, and HotStuff \cite{Hotstuff_paper} form a collection in the category of BFT-based consensus algorithms.
+Another group of consensus algorithms, forming a collection in the same category, uses Byzantine Federated Agreement (BFA) \cite{SCP_paper} for voting, such as RPCA \cite{Rpca_paper} and SCP \cite{SCP_paper}.